any-docs/css/content/guides/containment/container_queries/index.md

 }
 ```

-More information on naming containment contexts is available on the {{cssxref("container-name")}} page.
+More information on naming containment contexts is available on the `container-name` page.

 ### Shorthand container syntax